Criteria for Success

 - Introduction.
 Provide only the necessary information to show how your research fits into the broader field.
 Cut out “interesting details.”Describe succinctly the motivation and strategy for your research.
-By the end of the introduction your audience should understand the basics of what you will do and why you will do it.
+By the end of the introduction, your audience should understand the basics of what you will do and why you will do it.
 They will not yet understand the details or how you will do it.
-This will be explained in your background and proposed work sections.
+This will be explained by your background and proposed work sections.

 - Background/Methodology.
 Describe the current research methods in sufficient technical detail.
-The goal is provide just enough detail to give the reader a sound understanding of the limitations and the need for new work.
+The goal is to provide just enough detail to give the reader a sound understanding of the limitations and the need for new work.
 Do not go into detail that does not directly help in understanding your work.
 You are not trying to make your reader understand everything about the topic or demonstrate how much you know.

 - Objectives.
-Although not strictly necessary, the objectives provides an opportunity to summarize all of the goals of your work.
+Although not strictly necessary, the objectives provide an opportunity to summarize all of the goals of your work.
 This is best for projects that tackle many interrelated problems.
 Give your audience a very brief description of what you plan to accomplish.
 Think of this as your 10-second elevator pitch.